v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableAppBrowserUI](https://go.microsoft.com/fwlink/?linkid=873669)

-  Configure if end users can view the App and browser control area in the Windows Defender Security center.
+  Configure if end users can view the App and browser control area in the Microsoft Defender Security center.
 Hiding this section will also block all notifications related to App and browser control.

   - **Not configured**
   - **Hide**